syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ### Search and select the record

-You can search and select a record in tree grid based on the searched text using the `TextChanged` event of `TextBox`.
+You can search and select a record in TreeGrid based on the searched text using the `TextChanged` event of `TextBox`.

 {% tabs %}
 {% highlight c# %}